fzi-forschungszentrum-informatik/fzi_robot_interface_proposal/source/proposal/index.rst

    string[] posture_joint_names
    CartesianPosture[] postures

-At this stage we introduce stamping information for all the trajectory points and a ``frame_id`` corresponding the the link that we want to follow the poses defined inside the trajectory.
-Some of the existing propsals use a ``geometry_msgs/Pose`` field instead but we think that reusing existing frame names makes this interface more versatile so users won't have to lookup the transform to their TCP by hand when executing such a trajectory.
+At this stage we include a time stamp through the ``header`` message.
+Note that ``header`` also includes a ``frame_id``, which is the assumed reference frame for the data given in ``points``.
+The link that shall follow the trajectory is specified with ``tcp_frame``.
+Some of
+the existing proposals use a ``geometry_msgs/Pose`` field to express the points' reference frame, but we think that using names as identifiers makes this interface more versatile, because it delegates possible lookups to where this information is easier available.

 CartesianError / CartesianTolerance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the investigated interfaces tolerances are often proposed as scalar values for each of [position,
 orientation, velocity, angular velocity].
-We proppose to allow path constraints in each positional
+We propose to allow full motion
-dimension as well as each angular dimension (rotation about each of the end effector's axes):
+constraints on position, velocity and acceleration level, which are specified
+both for the end effector's linear and angular axes:

 .. code-block:: yaml
    :caption: CartesianError.msg